brianhuster/unnest.nvim/README.md

 NOTE: there are some other plugins that do similar thing, like [flatten.nvim](https://github.com/willothy/flatten.nvim), [nvim-unception](https://github.com/samjwill/nvim-unception).
 Please make sure you have removed or disabled them before installing this plugin, because they can conflict with each other.

 See [`:h unnest`](./doc/unnest.txt) for more details.

-## How It Works

-1. When a nested Neovim instance is started, the plugin connects to the parent instance via RPC.
-2. It captures the window layout of the nested instance.
-3. It sends commands to the parent instance to create a new tab with the same layout.
-4. It sets up an autocmd so that when the new tab is closed, the parent Neovim instance is notified, and the nested instance is closed.